-Failover routing in bulk SMS is an automatic mechanism that redirects message traffic from a failed or underperforming route to a pre‑configured backup path, keeping delivery running even when a carrier, network, or connection drops.
-This routing logic sits at the core of any carrier‑grade SMS platform, whether you run your own hardware‑based gateway or use a cloud‑based provider.
-By combining multiple routes, real‑time monitoring, and intelligent switching rules, failover routing minimizes delivery failures and keeps marketing, OTP, and alert campaigns flowing around the clock.
+Failover routing in bulk SMS is a rules-driven process that automatically shifts messages from a degraded route to one or more predefined backup routes when errors, timeouts, or congestion are detected.
+It sits at the core of any carrier-grade SMS platform, ensuring that delivery continues even if a carrier, network segment, or SMPP/SIM link goes down.
+By combining multiple routes, real-time monitoring, and smart switching logic, failover routing keeps marketing, OTP, and alert traffic flowing around the clock across diverse geographies and networks.

 How does failover routing work in SMS?